RugbyClubRanks/rugbyclubranks.github.io/reviews/2026-03-14-LosMatreros_V_RegatasBellaVista.md

 layout: page
 title: Los Matreros V Regatas Bella Vista on 2026/03/14
 date: 2026-03-14
-categories: "URBA Top 14 2026" match projection
+categories: rugby "URBA Top 14 2026" match projection
 ---
 # Los Matreros V Regatas Bella Vista on 2026/03/14, 27.0 to 25.0

 # Club Level Predictions

 Now that the game has been played, lets see how the club predictions did.
-I predicted Regatas Bella Vista to win by 8.68, and Los Matreros won by 2.0.
-That's an absolute error of 10.7 for the margin of victory, while my average absolute error has been 13.3 over the past six months.
-This prediction was more accurate than 47.6% of my recent predictions.
+I predicted Regatas Bella Vista to win by 8.41, and Los Matreros won by 2.0.
+That's an absolute error of 10.4 for the margin of victory, while my average absolute error has been 13.4 over the past six months.
+This prediction was more accurate than 49.2% of my recent predictions.

 For the Over/Under model, I predicted a total of 47.5 and we have an actual total of 52.0.
 That's an absolute error of 4.5 compared to a six month average of 13.2.
 This prediction was more accurate than 78.6% of my recent predictions.
 ## Projected Performances - Club Model